-- 6.1 Governing bodies should ensure they facilitate a whole school/college approach to safeguarding.
+- 6.1 Governing bodies (trustees) should ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 Red Balloon Trustees fully recognise their responsibilities with regards to safeguarding and promoting the welfare of children.
+IThey aim to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.

-It will:
+Trustees will:

-- Nominate a governor for safeguarding who will take leadership responsibility for the school's safeguarding arrangements and practice and champion safeguarding issues. - Ensure that all governors and trustees receive appropriate governor safeguarding and child protection (including online) training at induction.
-This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-This training will be regularly updated. - Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements.

-- Ensure an annual safeguarding report (Annual Safeguarding Monitoring Report for Governors) is made to the full governing body and copied to the Education Safeguarding Team.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - Ensure that this Safeguarding and Child Protection policy is be published on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems and ensure the effectiveness is regularly reviewed. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.
+- nominate a governor for safeguarding who will take leadership responsibility for the school's safeguarding arrangements and practice and champion safeguarding issues; - ensure that all trustees receive appropriate safeguarding and child protection (including online) training at induction - this training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding (this training will be regularly updated); - ensure trustees are aware of their obligations under the Human Rights Act 1998 21, the Equality Act 201022, the Public Sector Equality Duty and the local multi-agency safeguarding arrangements; - ensure an annual safeguarding report is made to the full governing body and copied to the Education Safeguarding Team - any identified weaknesses will be rectified without delay; - ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff; - ensure that this Safeguarding and Child Protection policy is published on the centre website; - ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems and ensure the effectiveness is regularly reviewed; - ensure children's wishes and feelings are taken into account where there are safeguarding concerns.